 Quite often our customers ask us for bends without tangents.
 Mostly it is for aesthetic reasons, but often enough it is for a particular process need.
 Such bends bring a special challenge.
 Thermoplastics’ bends, due to the requirement of secondary heating, have...

 How to identify the radius of a bend for a bend less than 180 Degrees.
-Imagine if you got a picture like this in your email and your customer said, "make us one just like this."
-On top of that, they insist that this is a bend on a 24" radius.
-They can't ship you the...
+Imagine if you got a picture like this in your email and your customer said, “make us one just like this.”
+On top of that, they insist that this is a bend on a 24″ radius.
+They...

 This week we had a challenge.
 A customer ordered a specialty bend with 4 inch ID on a 20” Outside Radius.
 The bend was to have an extended tangent on one side of 15” and a short tangent of 1.125”.
 The customer wanted to put the bend directly into a chute for their...